-North Dakota State University (NDSU) has participated in this program for the past five years.
-All senior electrical engineering students at NDSU are now required to complete a two semester senior design project as part of their study.
-Previously, only the students in the biomedical engineering option of the electrical engineering department were required to complete a two semester senior design project as part of their study; with a curriculum change now in effect, all electrical engineering students are to meet this requirement with a design project to aid the disabled.
-These students are partitioned into faculty supervised teams of four-to-six students.
+North Dakota State University (NDSU) has participated in this program for five years.
+All senior electrical engineering students at NDSU are required to complete a two-semester senior design project as part of their study.
+These students are partitioned into faculty supervised teams of four to six students.
 Each team designs and builds a device for a particular disabled individual within eastern North Dakota or western Minnesota.
 During the early stages of NDSU's participation in projects to aid the disabled, a major effort was undertaken to develop a complete and workable interface between the NDSU electrical engineering department and the disabled community to identify possible projects to aid the disabled.
 These organizations are the Fargo Public School System, NDSU Student Services and the Anne Carlson School.
-Mechanisms are in place so that NDSU students are allowed to visit disabled individuals, or their supervisors, to identify possible design projects at one of the cooperating organizations.
+Mechanisms are in place so that NDSU students visit disabled individuals or their supervisors to identify possible design projects at one of the cooperating organizations.
 All of the senior design students visit one of these organizations at least once.
 After the site visit, the students write a report on at least one potential design project, and each team selects a project to aid a disabled individual.

 The process of a design project is implemented in two parts.
 During the first semester of the senior year, each team writes a report describing the project to aid a disabled individual.
 Each report consists of an introduction to the project establishing the need for the project.
 The body of the report describes the device; a complete and detailed engineering analysis is included to establish that the device has the potential to work.
 Almost all of the NDSU projects involve an electronic circuit.
-Typically, devices that involve an electrical circuit are analyzed using PSPICE, or another software analysis program.
-Extensive testing is undertaken on subsystem components using breadboard circuit layouts to ensure a' reasonable degree of success before writing the report.
+Typically, devices that involve an electrical circuit are analyzed using PSpice, or another software analysis program.
+Extensive testing is undertaken on subsystem components using breadboard circuit layouts to ensure a reasonable degree of success before writing the report.
 Circuits are drawn for the report using OrCAD, a CAD program.
 The OrCAD drawings are also used in the second phase of design, which allows the students to bring a circuit from the schematic to a printed circuit board with relative ease.

 During the second semester of the senior year, each team builds the device to aid the disabled individual.
 This first involves breadboarding the entire circuit to establish the viability of the design.
 After verification, the students build a printed circuit board(s) using OrCAD, and then finish the construction of the project using the fabrication facility in the electrical engineering department.
 The device is then fully tested, and after approval by the senior design faculty advisor, the device is given to the disabled individual.
-Each of the student design teams receives feedback throughout the year from the disabled individual (or their coordinator) to ensure that the design meets its intended goal.

-Each of the design teams provide an oral presentation during regularly held seminars in the department.
+Each of the student design teams receives feedback throughout the year from the disabled individual (or their client coordinator) to ensure that the design meets its intended goal.
+Each of the design teams provides an oral presentation during regularly held seminars in the department.
 In the past, local TV stations have filmed the demonstration of the senior design projects, and broadcast the tape on their news show.
-This media exposure usually results in viewers contacting the electrical engineering department with requests for projects to improve the life of another disabled individual.
+This media exposure usually results in viewers contacting the electrical engineering department with requests for projects to improve the life of another disabled individual, further expanding the impact of the program.